($994) Cost to ship a car from Miami, FL to Philadelphia, PA

 Factors affecting Miami to Philadelphia car shipping costs

-When transporting your vehicle from Miami to Philadelphia, these factors will influence the cost:
+When you’re arranging vehicle transport from Miami to Philadelphia, keep these cost factors in mind:

 Transport method